-The main aim of this project is to improve children's enjoyment and attainment in literacy as well as creating new opportunities for digital participation within communities.
+The main aim of this project was to improve children's enjoyment and attainment in literacy and provide new opportunities for digital participation within communities.

-As part of the scheme a special collection of books will be narrated by pupils, catering staff, crossing partrol staff, librarians and teachers amongst others.
-They will then be stored in a cloud based system and accessed by scanning a custom QR code.
-Special pop-up book recording sessions will also be scheduled throughout the year.
+As part of the scheme a special collection of books was narrated by pupils, catering staff, crossing patrol staff, librarians and teachers amongst others.
+The information was then stored in a cloud-based system accessed by scanning a custom QR code.
+Special pop-up book recording sessions were also carried out throughout the year.

 Libraries Inspiring Learners with Children's University Scotland

-Encouraing library use as a venue of family learning activities is the key factor in this partnership project.
-This pilot will examine the quality and value of family orientated activities libraries offer, with Children's University Scotland offering established guidance on the learning outcomes these deliver.
+Encouraging library use as a venue of family learning activities was the key factor in this partnership project.
+This pilot examined the quality and value of family orientated activities libraries offer, with Children's University Scotland offering established guidance on the learning outcomes these delivered.

 Highland Mind Hubs: Mental Agility & Physical Dexterity

-Through partnerships with Alzheimer's Scotland and High Life Highland's existing High Voltage teenage volunteering programme, the project will offer a safe and supportive environment where participants can access a wide range of board games.
-A comprehensive staff training programme will also be delivered.
+Through partnerships with Alzheimer's Scotland and High Life Highland's existing High Voltage teenage volunteering programme, the project offered a safe and supportive environment where participants could access a wide range of board games.
+A comprehensive staff training programme was also delivered.

 Making Waves: Establishing Libraries as Cultural Hubs

-The aim of this project is to generate creative communities, which enhance engagement with culture and creativity across the local authority, and encourage wider cross-community conversations.
+The aim of this project was to generate creative communities - enhancing engagement with culture and creativity across the local authority and encouraging wider cross-community conversations.

 Innovator in Residence

-This innovative project will establish a Creative Technologist in Residence (CTiR) in rural Perthshire libraries, transforming our understanding of the role of the library in the 21st Century.
+This innovative project established a Creative Technologist in Residence (CTiR) in rural Perthshire libraries, helping to transform our understanding of the role of the library in the 21st Century.

-As part of the scheme Culture Perth & Kinross are installing four Makerspaces in their Strathearn, Highland, Kinross-shire and Strathmore Libraries, building on existing provision in the AK Bell in Perth city centre.
+As part of the scheme Culture Perth & Kinross installed four Makerspaces in their Strathearn, Highland, Kinross-shire and Strathmore Libraries, building on existing provision in the AK Bell in Perth city centre.

-The CTiR will enhance these physical environments, developing opportunities for creative engagement with technology, demonstrating possibilities and significantly improving the digital skills of people in rural parts of the region.
+The CTiR enhanced these physical environments, developing opportunities for creative engagement with technology, demonstrating possibilities and significantly improving the digital skills of people in rural parts of the region.

 Renfrewshire eSports Athlete Programme

-This scheme looks to encourage young people between the ages of 12-18-years-old to adopt healthy lifestyles and act as a preventative measure to gaming addiction.
+This scheme encouraged young people between the ages of 12-18-years-old to adopt healthy lifestyles and acted as a preventative measure to gaming addiction.

-The project will use eSports as a way to encourage new digital activies and establish a new generation of digital content creators, who have the skills they need to pursue a career in sports and associated industries.
+The project used eSports as a way to encourage new digital activities and helped to equip participants with the skills they need to pursue a career in sports and associated industries.

 Bookworms: Libraries as Green Champions

-Bookworms aims to establish two core groups to make positive use of outdoor open spaces in Carnegie and Troon Libraries, with a focus on contribution to biodiversity and creativity.
-It will encourage inter-generational working and improve the health & wellbeing of those participating.
+Bookworms established two core groups to make positive use of outdoor open spaces in Carnegie and Troon Libraries.
+It encouraged inter-generational working and aimed to improve the health & wellbeing of those participating.

-An integral feature of the project is library membership status, which will provide ample access to library resources to help inform.
-An opportunity to create a Sensory Garden also exists and will build on current work delivered for children and young people with Additional Support Needs.
+An integral feature of the project was library membership status, which provided ample access to library resources to help inform.

-Creating Space will establish a welcoming and flexible library space for children with Additional Support Needs (ASN) and their families within South Ayrshire Libraries.
+Creating Space established a welcoming and flexible library space for children with Additional Support Needs (ASN) and their families within South Ayrshire Libraries.

-A combination of specialist staff training and equity of provision will ensure people with ASN and their famillies feel welcome and secure.
-This in turn will encourage reading and library use.
+A combination of specialist staff training and equity of provision ensured people with ASN and their families felt welcome and secure.

 Gift o’ the Gab